gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 ```
 ### Reference

-> For future research, check the ansible-docs page to find details on available modules.
+> Check the ansible-docs page to find details on available modules.
 > - http://docs.ansible.com/ansible/latest/modules/modules_by_category.html

 ---

 ## 1.4 Ad-hoc commands
-- Let's use a few modules in this section: `raw`, `ios_command`, and `iosxr_command`
+- Let's use a the following modules in this section: `raw`, `ios_command`, and `iosxr_command`
 - Syntax: `ansible <devices> -m <module> -a <command>`
-	- devices must exist in the inventory file
+	- Note the devices must exist in the inventory file
 - Execute the below ad-hoc commands (from your home directory, /home/cisco)

 ```
 $ ansible IOS -m raw -a "show ip int brief"
 $ ansible ALL -m raw -a "show clock"
-$ ansible IOS --connection local -m ios_command -a "commands='show ip route summ'"
+$ ansible IOS --connection network_cli -m ios_command -a "commands='show ip route summ'"
-$ ansible XR --connection local -m iosxr_command -a "commands='show route summ'"
+$ ansible XR --connection network_cli -m iosxr_command -a "commands='show route summ'"
 ```
 - Raw is a barebones module that simply executes a command via an SSH connection and returns the resulting text.
-- The ios_command module provides additional functionality over raw, such as specifying multiple commands to collect and returning metadata about the task execution (ex: failed and changed statuses).
+- The ios_command and iosxr_command modules provide additional functionality over raw, such as specifying multiple commands to collect and returning metadata about the task execution (ex: failed and changed statuses).
-- Note: ios_command and iosxr_command require the "--connection local" flag.
+- Note: ios_command and iosxr_command require the "--connection network_cli" flag.
 Networking modules do not use the default connection types (SSH) because most network hosts run limited execution environments that do not provide native Python.
 Ansible modules using SSH connection type rely on Python scripts to be transferred and executed on the target node, whereas network modules are executed on the Ansible host (locally) and use other connection providers to interact with the target system.

 ### Optional exercises

 > - Do this section if you are ahead of schedule, else skip and come back later.
-> - This lab will be available to you for a few days after today's session.
 > - It is possible to use ad-hoc commands with more arguments, as below:
 > ```
-> $ ansible IOS -c local -m ios_command -a "authorize=true commands='show run int gig1'"
+> $ ansible IOS -c network_cli -m ios_command -a "authorize=true commands='show run int gig1'"
-> $ ansible IOS -c local -m ios_command -a "username=cisco password=cisco auth_pass=cisco authorize=true commands='show run int gig1'"
-> $ ansible XR -c local -m iosxr_facts -a "username=cisco password=cisco gather_subset=hardware"
+> $ ansible XR -c network_cli -m iosxr_facts -a "gather_subset=hardware"
 > ```

 ### Conclusion